Dulquer Salman Movies that have Zero Haters!

 3.Ustaad Hotel (2012)

 Ustaad Hotel was Dulquer’s second film.
-Until his first movie, he was not Dulquer Salman, the actor, but Mammooty’s son for us.
+Until his first movie, he was not Dulquer Salman, the actor, but Mammooty’s son for most of us.
 But since the release of his second film Ustaad Hotel, Dulquer created his own identity and credibility as an actor and won a special place in all our hearts.
 Dulquer plays Faizi, the only male child to Razak, a rich businessman.
 Much to his father’s disappointment, Faizy shows interest in cooking and wants to become a notable chef in Paris.
-But faith had other plans for him and he ends up with his estranged grandpa Kareemkka, who runs a famous yet small hotel in Kozhikode.
-Faizy learns lessons from his life during his stay with his grandfather.
-Ustaad Hotel gets my taste buds running every single time!
+But destiny had other plans for him and he ends up with his estranged grandpa Kareemkka, who runs a famous yet small hotel in Kozhikode.
+Faizy learns some life lessons during his stay with his grandfather.
+Ustaad Hotel gets my taste buds running every single time.
 The film was directed by Anwar Rasheed.

 4.Bangalore Days (2014)